-- Measure out 1 1/2 cups of reserved soaking liquid and heat in microwave for 1 minute.
+- Measure out 1 ½ cups of reserved soaking liquid and warm up slightly in the microwave, about 30 seconds.
+(See Recipe Notes below).
 Add to bowl containing rice flour mixture and mix well with a whisk.

 - Spread cooked taro root in greased dish.
 Whisk rice flour mixture again and pour over taro root.